 - To parry is to answer a question with an evasive reply, or to avoid an attack by using a countermove.

 - An example of parry is when a politician doesn't want to answer a question about his position on an issue so he gives an answer that sounds like he is answering but that doesn't really say anything at all.

 - An example of parry is when someone is trying to land a punch on a boxer and the boxer is able to block the punch and ends up throwing his opponent to the ground.

 - to ward off or deflect (a blow, the thrust of a sword, etc.)

 - to counter or ward off (criticism, a prying question, etc.) by a clever or evasive response

-Origin: prob. from French parez, imperative of parer from Italian parare, to ward off < L parare, to prepare
+Origin: prob. from French parez, imperative of parer from Italian parare, to ward off from Classical Latin parare, to prepare

 verb par·ried, par·ry·ing, par·ries verb, transitive

 Origin: Probably from French parez, imperative of parer, to defend, from Italian parare, from Latin parāre, to prepare; see perə-1 in Indo-European roots.

 , Sir William Edward 1790-1855.